caslon elephant logo - link to home page title for Online Recruitment profile

 Questions about public disclosure (particularly in relation to success rates) and benchmarks are common.
 Inaction by consumer protection watchdogs has reflected greater emphasis on identifying and prosecuting online financial and retail scams and - as with matchmaking - the difficulty of grappling with poor performance in an industry where there is room for subjectivity.

+A final issue relates to use of corporate sites, a public face of an organisation.
 A particular concern is lack of integration between advertising on a corporate site and follow-through by operational staff or recruitment specialists, with criticisms for example that applicants do not receive timely replies (or indeed any acknowledgement) and that personal information is not appropriately handled.

 this site